gierasimiuk/jwtrest/README.md

 ## Endpoints:

-Data for all endpoints should be sent as JSON.
+Data for all endpoints is in JSON format.

 ### Signup:
-Allows a user to signup simply by sending a post request with the desired username and password in the header.
-If a user with the given username already exists, the server responds with a response code of `400`.
+Endpoint to process a signup action.
+If a user with the given username already exists, the server will respond with an error code of `400`.

 **URL:** `/api/users/signup`

 **Method:** `POST`

-**Data:**
+**Example Data:**
 ```json
 {
   "username": "admin",